aiborra11/BTC-Manipulations/README.md

 ## BTC price corrections.

+(I am keeping the code privately.
+In case you are interested in evaluating it, reach me out and let's talk.).

 #### _**Predicting BTC price movements**_

 Bitcoin has been one of the trending topics to talk about and specially, within the financial environment.